 As part of the Makers Academy pre-course which is remote, you’re required to pair programme.
 Since I’m not in London yet, I couldn’t meet any of my cohort members.
 Thus, I had to figure out how to make remote pair programming work for me.

 Not everyone has WhatsApp, Skype, or FaceTime.
 Or a computer with enough RAM to keep many apps open together.
 But most of them are using VSCode.
 Using this setup has made pairing a smoother experience.
 When I pair with someone new, there isn’t an initial period of getting on the same page on how we’re going to make it work.
-Besides this, my fingers don’t feel like seekh kebabs after an hour of pairing.
+Besides this, my fingers don’t feel toasty after an hour of pairing.
 Especially when using an external monitor.

 I’m all for simplicity and decided there must be a better way to pair using VSCode.
 I can’t be the only one who faced these issues.
 After some research and experiments, I found the these extensions to be the solution:

 Microsoft created a great collaborative coding extension called Live Share.
 It’s necessary to remote pair while using VSCode.
 Using Live Share, you can work on the same project or file with a bunch of useful features:

 - Shared Terminal

 The features speak for themselves, so there’s no need to get into it.
 But if you want to learn more, you can here.

 One thing I like is when you’re the guest, i.e. joining a live share session, you don’t need to clone and setup projects.
 Perfect for when you ask/are asked for help.

 Live Share Audio allows you to call anyone in the Live Share session as long as they have both extensions.
 It’s also made by Microsoft.
 From my experience, it works well and the call quality has been good.